JaydenChoo811/SAFMC-Hokkien-Mee-is-Not-White/README.md

 To test, download ```soundclassifier_with_metadata.tflite``` and ```streamaudio20032026.py```, and store them in the same folder.
 Run ```streamaudio20032026.py```.

 This model is trained on my (Hao En's) voice, and in a quiet area.
-This may result in poor accuracy.
+This may result in poor accuracy when used by someone else.
 Additional training from the pilot is required.

 Spoken Commands:
 1. Forwards, Reverse, Up, Down, Left, Right   :       Movement of drone